 6CO2 + 6H2O → C6H12O6 + 6O2

-The sugar molecules plant food and responsible for all plant growth from increase in plant size, fruiting, flowering, to immunity.
+The sugar molecules plant food and are responsible for all plant growth from an increase in plant size, fruiting, and flowering, to immunity.
 So more, light means more plant food and more energy and that directly translates to healthier plants.

 - Light is accompanied by heat and causes leaf burn (brown patches)

 - Too much light also causes bleaching of leaves (loss of chlorophyll) that causes lightening of leaf colour and eventual reduction in the rate of photosynthesis and decline in plant health

 - Leaves lose too much water (perspiration) to maintain the correct body temperature.
 If not monitored the plant can die of dehydration.

 Too little light

 Too little light is a deal-breaker and is much slower as far as the appearance of symptoms is concerned but if understood in time, it can be remedied easily.

 - Light is plant food, so low light means almost a complete stop in plant growth – plant height, smaller leaves, no flowering, and thin stems